 3. Study Protocol.

-5. A Data Collection Form and/or copy of database spreadsheet for data entry designed by researchers.
+5. A Data Collection Form and/or copy of database spreadsheet for data entry designed by researchers. (excel spreadsheets to be submitted electronically only.
+Do not provide hardcopy of excel spreadsheets)

 6. Application Fee of $100 exl GST– Compliant Tax Invoice.